 - States that mimic other defined neurological disorders such as Parkinson’s disease, MS, Bell’s palsy, stroke, ALS, Motor Neurone Disease.

-- In children, indications of neurological involvement include behaviour changes, learning disabilities, school phobia, hypersensitivities of the skin and headaches.
+- In children, indications of neurological involvement include behaviour changes, learning difficulties and headaches.

 Some patients have developed Lyme-related psychiatric symptoms: